COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ### Features Worked on this Milestone
   * #1 Created and finalized the system design graph
   * #2 Worked on proposal doc and finalizing
-  * #3 Deciding on development stack
+  * #3 Deciding on the development stack

 ---